MoserMichael/duckduckbang/README.md

 Also I am using expect to automate pushing stuff into the repo by the build script (see build subdirectory in this project); sometimes that's a useful tool to know.

+Interesting that modern systems have this tendency to evolve into Rube Goldberg Devices; microservices are there by definition, data processing stuff is also there...
+All by virtue of being divided into small self-contained but interdependent parts...